thayton/thayton.github.io/_drafts/scraping-ajax-pages-with-python.md

 On line 4 we initialize `pageNumber` to 0 to get the first page of jobs.

-Then on lines 7-10 we create a dict for the parameters we'll be sending in the POST request and convert `search_request` into a JSON string using `json.dumps` in the process.
+Then on lines 7-10 we create a dict for the parameters we'll be sending in the POST request.
+We convert `search_request` into a JSON string using `json.dumps` in the process.

 Next on lines 12-18 we send the POST request.
 I've included the headers argument to show how you can control what headers are sent in your request but it's not necessary in this case to make the request work.

-Once we've sent the POST request, we parse our response using BeautifulSoup and extract the desired fields.
+After we've sent the request, we parse our response using BeautifulSoup and extract the desired fields.

 On lines 33-34 we increment the page and then repeat our previous steps until we've gotten `max_pages` (by default 3) worth of results.